Skip to content

 The incisions are closed with staples or sutures that will be removed between seven and ten days after the surgery.

 This is the most frequent combination.
 The upper blepharoplasty removes genuine excess skin from the eyelid, while the brow lift repositions the eyebrow and eliminates the excess from above.
-The lower blepharoplasty can be added to treat fat bags and dark circles.
+The lower blepharoplasty can be added to treat under-eye bags and dark circles.
 The rejuvenation of the upper third of the face is complete.

 When ageing also affects the middle and lower thirds of the face, the combination with the deep plane facelift offers comprehensive facial rejuvenation.
 The brow lift addresses the forehead and gaze, while the deep plane repositions the cheeks, jawline, and neck.
-The result is a complete and harmonious transformation.
+The result is a complete and balanced transformation.

-About three to four weeks after surgery, the application of botulinum toxin to the residual wrinkles of the forehead and crow's feet complements the surgical result harmoniously.
+About three to four weeks after surgery, the application of botulinum toxin to the residual wrinkles of the forehead and crow's feet complements the surgical result beautifully.
 The combination of structural surgery with periodic maintenance is the smartest strategy for ageing gracefully.

 The recovery from endoscopic brow lift is considerably smoother than most patients imagine.
 The incisions are small, the dissection is delicate, and postoperative discomfort is generally mild.